-During the reporting period, winds dominated from the south-eastern quadrant during summer months (i.e. between December 2020 and February 2021) and from the north-western quadrant during autumn, winter and early spring (i.e. between April 2021 and September 2021).
-Winds dominated from both the south-eastern and north-western quadrants during periods of transition between cooler and warmer periods (i.e. November 2020, March 2021 and October 2021).
+During the reporting period, winds dominated from the south-eastern quadrant during summer and early autumn (between December 2021 and March 2022) and from the north-western quadrant during autumn, winter and early spring (between April 2022 and September 2022).
+Winds dominated from both the south-eastern and north-western quadrants during periods of transition between cooler and warmer periods (i.e. November 2021, April 2022 and October 2022).

-Total rainfall during the reporting period was 889mm, 7.3mm more than the average rainfall recorded to date.
-Rainfall recorded for March 2021 (234.8mm) was 112.5mm greater than the long-term average for March since commencement of monitoring in 2000.
-During March, approximately 93.1% of rainfall occurred over 13 consecutive days, during which 145.6mm was recorded between 18 to 20 March 2021.
+Total rainfall during the reporting period was 1468.8mm, which is 583mm more than the average rainfall recorded to date.
+Rainfall recorded for March 2021 (271.4mm) was 142.6mm greater than the long-term average for March since commencement of monitoring in 2000.